This Poet's Corner

 lincolnx.jpg

 I do not usually like to speak in any way other than poetry.
 I never feel as up to the task as others, am uncomfortable in front of big audiences, and I prefer my voice seen and not heard, and so I am content usually to express myself through my art.
-I can not in good conscience, refrain from commenting upon something that I have foreseen coming and that I now see surfacing in more and more debates and legislative movements throughout the Republic today.
+I can not in good conscience, refrain from commenting upon something that I have foreseen coming, and that I now see surfacing in more and more debates and legislative movements throughout the Republic today.

 I sometimes wonder if these last years will not go down in history as the worse and most calamitous of all the administrations since the founding of that Republic.
 Probably not, but neither will it be remembered anywhere near the best.